kktjs/kkt/README.md

 </p>

 Create React apps with no build configuration, Cli tool for creating react apps.
-Another tool, [`kkt-ssr`](https://github.com/jaywcjlove/kkt-ssr), is used to create a generic JavaScript application on the server side where React is created.
+Another tool, [`kkt-ssr`](https://github.com/jaywcjlove/kkt-ssr), Is a lightweight framework for static and server-rendered applications.

 ## Usage